 Provide ‘Welcomers’ to focus on outreach to schools new housing developments, new businesses, etc.– to be sure anyone new to the neighborhood feels welcome, is aware of the neighborhood organizations and are encouraged to participate.

-Conduct a door to door outreach survey to residents to listen to views and get people involved in community activities.
+Conduct occasional door to door outreach surveys over time to listen to views and get people involved in community activities.

 City and County provide cultural ambassadors/language translators who would assist the Community Organizations with outreach, agenda setting, and creating and editing outreach materials (‘welcome kits’, newsletter articles, etc.) and who would be available for non-English-speaking residents to contact for questions related to City/County business.

-Facilitated community conversation about how to provide services.
+Facilitate community conversations about how to provide services.

 Outreach/education to general community about issues such as homelessness.

-Work with the city and county to Identify and advocate for rest stop or car camping sites.
-Network with other neighborhoods and learn from their successes.
+Work with the city and county to identify housing first options, and advocate for temporary and transitional solutions and network with other neighborhoods and learn from their successes.

-Working with non-profits and faith-based organizations in the neighborhood on serving the unhoused community.
+Work with non-profits and faith-based organizations in the neighborhood to serve the unhoused community.

-Create and fund a tool to facilitate and incentivize artistic initiatives that benefit the River Road, Santa Clara community.
+Augment and advocate for programs to facilitate and incentivize artistic initiatives that benefit the River Road, Santa Clara community.